meierjan/CircledVectorIcon/README.md

 # CircledVectorIcon
 A basic library that enables you to add circled vector icons to your views.
 This is a proof of concept and will be refactored later.

-The icon-color, circle color and the icon itself can be specified via xml.
+The icon-color, circle-color and the icon itself can be specified via xml.
+Additionally you can specify how much padding (in percent) the image should have in relation to the circle.
 ```
    <wtf.meier.circledvectoricon.CircledVectorIcon
         android:layout_width="70dp"